kbarnatchez/kbarnatchez/content/post/2020-09-10-excess-deaths/index.md

 comments: true
 ---

-Yeeee With the COVID-19 pandemic raging for roughly half a year now, numerous institutions have worked together to make daily, state-level data on cases and deaths available to the public.
+With the COVID-19 pandemic raging for roughly half a year now, numerous institutions have worked together to make daily, state-level data on cases and deaths available to the public.
 Among the many useful tools that are easily accessed include JHU’s coronavirus dashboard and